aping1/omnigraffle-linelib/README.md

+# OmniGraffle ruled lines
-# Omnigraffle plugin to create lined paper
+## OmniGraffle plugin to create ruled lines
-This is an omnigraffleplugin that allows you create rects of lined paper".
+This is an [OmniGraffle](https://www.omnigroup.com/omnigraffle/) [plugin](https://inside.omnigraffle.com/creating-your-first-cross-platform-plug-in-in-omnigraffle/) that allows you add ruled lines to rectangles.
 Set metadata parameter(s) on a solid as described below and run "fill lines".

 |Metadata Parameter|Function|